music-encoding/guidelines/_guidelines-v3/20-tablature/01-tablatureOverview.md

 The **@tab.strings** attribute gives the string tuning, ordered from highest to lowest pitch.

-For standard guitar tuning, the
-<a class="link_odd_elementSpec" href="/v3/elements/staffDef">staffDef</a> element might look like
+For standard guitar tuning, the [staffDef](/v3/elements/staffDef.html){:.link_odd_elementSpec} element might look like
 this:

-{% include _plainExample.html example="./v3/examples/tablature/tablature-sample323.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/tablature/tablature-sample323.xml" valid="true" %}

 Chromatic alteration of the open string's pitch may be indicated with the '-' or 'f' (flat),